rust-lang/book/src/ch17-04-streams.md

 </Listing>

-That is a good note to turn to our final section and wrap up this walk through async in Rust, by discussing how futures (including streams), tasks, and threads relate to each other, and how you can use them together.
+Now that we have seen a bunch of async in practice, let’s take a step back and dig into a few of the details of how `Future`, `Stream`, and the other key traits which Rust uses to make async work.

 [17-02-messages]: ch17-02-concurrency-with-async.html#message-passing